-Figure 4: Effects of age, serum inflammatory markers neopterin and neutrophil-lymphocyte ratio, mental stress, depression and SARS-CoV-2 infection on tryptophan, kynurenine and kynurenine/tryptophan ratio in the SIMMUN cohort.

-Figure 4: Effects of age, serum inflammatory markers neopterin and neutrophil-lymphocyte ratio, mental stress, depression and SARS-CoV-2 infection on tryptophan, kynurenine and kynurenine/tryptophan ratio in the SIMMUN cohort.

 Supplementary Figure S4.
 Effects of age, serum inflammatory markers neopterin and neutrophil-lymphocyte ratio, mental stress, depression and SARS-CoV-2 infection on tryptophan, kynurenine and kynurenine/tryptophan ratio in the SIMMUN cohort.

-Age, systemic inflammatory markers: neopterin (NEO), neutrophil/lymphocyte ratio (NLR), SARS-CoV-2 infection status, clinically relevant symptoms of depression (hospital anxiety and depression scale [HADS] > 8 points) and mental stress scoring (perceived stress scale, 4 item [PSS-4]) were identified as significant determinants of
+Age, systemic inflammatory markers: neopterin (NEO), neutrophil/lymphocyte ratio (NLR), SARS-CoV-2 infection status, clinically relevant symptoms of depression (hospital anxiety and depression scale [HADS] > 8 points) and mental stress scoring (perceived stress scale, 4 item [PSS-4]) were identified as significant determinants of serrumplasma levels of tryptophan (TRP), kynurenine (KYN) and kynurenine/tryptophan ratio (KYN/TRP).
+Their association with serumplasma concentrations of these metabolites was investigated by correlation analysis and statistical hypothesis testing.

 (A, B) Correlation of the metabolite levels and the numeric explanatory factors of interest was assessed by Pearson’s test corrected for multiple testing by the false discovery rate method.
 (A) Correlation coefficients are presented in a bubble plot with point size and color corresponding to values of correlation coefficients (r); points are labeled with their r values, significant effects are highlighted in bold.
 (B) Scatter plots of plasma concentrations of NEO, TRP, KYN and KYN/TRP.
 Points represent single observations, fitted linear trends with 95% confidence intervals are visualized as blue lines with gray ribbons.
 Correlation coefficients with 95% confidence intervals and p values are displayed in the plot captions.